IN THE LEFORTOVO PALACE

 In one way or another many of the most prominent figures in Russian culture, science, and art have been connected with the military.
 The archive possesses resources on the lives and creative activities of G.P.
 Derzhavin, D.V.
 Davydov, P.A.
 Vyazemskii, P.A.
 Katenin, V.A.
 Zhukovskii, K.F.
 Ryleev, A.I.
 Odoevskii, A.I.
 Polezhaev, and T.G.
 Shevchenko.
 Special care is given to preserving materials on A.S.
 Griboedov, A.S.
 Pushkin, M.Yu.
 Lermontov, N.V.
 Gogol, F.M.
 Dostoevskii, and L.N.
 Tolstoi.

 The archive offers documents on the artists V.V.
 Vereshchagin, I.K.
 Aivazovskii, N.S.
-Samokish, and the sculpture A.M.
+Samokish, and the sculptor A.M.
 Opekushin.

 There is a significant volume of material on the history of Russian science and technology, and geographical expeditions and discoveries.